'Psychic' pig to make Euro tips

 "A unique oracle hog, a real Ukrainian pig and a psychic which knows the mysteries of football," a statement said.
 "Every day at 16.00 it will predict the result of the upcoming match."

-Paul, who has since passed away, shot to fame at the 2010 World Cup after his feeding behavior was used to correctly predict the winner of each of the Germany's seven matches.
+Paul, who has since passed away, shot to fame at the 2010 World Cup after his feeding behaviour was used to correctly predict the winner of each of the Germany's seven matches.

 He also tipped World Cup winners Spain to beat the Netherlands in the final in South Africa from his tank at an aquarium in Oberhausen.